vsaharan07/Food-Web/README.md

 If you want to use the site as a localhost, follow the steps below.

-1. Click the green 'Clone or Download' in the repository.
+1. Click the green 'Clone or Download' button in the repository.
 2. Click 'Download as Zip'
 3. Find the folder to which you have downloaded the zip file.
 4. Unzip and extract the contents of the zipped file.
 You can use '7zip' software to do that.